Primary tabs

-Phase I and research: Center for Public Interest Design, Portland State University and Tokyo University (realized inSeptember 2017).
+Phase I research +designbuild: Center for Public Interest Design, Portland State University and Tokyo University, realized in September 2017)

 The village of Chamanga at the coast of Ecuador was destroyed to 80% by an earthquake in Spring 2016.
-The reconstruction process is ongoing but slow.
-It unveils social, cultural and economic weaknesses that existed before and are now very present.
+The reconstruction process is slow.
+It unveiled social, cultural and economic weaknesses that existed before and are now very present.
 Specially the children and youth suffer under the bad economic, hygienic and social conditions.
 The effort of this studio is, to support the citizen of Chamanga in some small but useful interventions.

 The Cultural Center for Children and Youth